34th annual Duquesne Light Pittsburgh Home & Garden Show offers 1700 exhibits March 6-15, 2015 at Convention Center Downtown

 The Crawford Grill again will present live jazz at the Home & Garden Show, with students from Pittsburgh's CAPA School, right next to the Convention Center, providing nightly entertainment.

 In the Children's Village at the Show, Shady Lane School will host an environment for children and their parents to enjoy together.
 The Train Collectors' Kids Club will once again be featured, with dozens of toy trains chugging merrily through charming miniature towns and villages.
-More family activities are offered by Radio Disney.
 And the ever-popular Turtle Races return for kids of all ages.

 The River View Café is among more than a dozen dining options at the Show, ranging from a quick bite to a sit-down meal.